Edward I, II & III

 “Long Cross Coinage” in the name of hENRICVS: 1272 – 1278

 WMH-9214: A++ Edward 1st VOIDED Long Cross Penny - Posthumous Henry III.
 Phase IV coinage struck in Henry's name.
 S.R.1378.
 Struck between 1272 and 1279 so very much during the reign of Edward 1st.
 It is strange that Edward 1st, who was well into his 30’s when he inherited the throne from Henry, had to wait seven years to see his “New Coinage” enter circulation.
 There were three posthumous issues, non of which were a patch on the 1279 New Coinage, and were further limited to three mints only, and realistically only the Bury St Edmond’s mint as London and Durham are rare.
 I'm delighted to say that this coin is indeed one of those rare mints - Class 7, Phelip of LONDON.
 P[hE]LIP ON LUND.
 Note the ligation of the N of ON and the L of London together with the N and the D of LUND with the N looking very much like a lombardic "n".
 Interestingly, the first O of London is a definite U rather than the ubiquitous V. Phase IV coinage is synonymous with crude dies (a strange thing considering the quality dies of Henry III and Edward 1st either side of this issue) although to be fair, die sinkers had upped their game somewhat by class 7.
 Indifferent strikes, almost as if this issue was rushed out, didn't help the quality of the issue.
 This coin is a very solid VF with attractive dark toning and, as the ticket states, is especially pleasing.
 The rarity of London as a mint cannot be understated - this is only the second London example I've had in many decades.
-Further, this coin is vastly superior to that other coin I had - indeed, it's vastly superior to ANY London mint phase IV coin that I've seen!
+This example recently went through CNG, selling for around £1,300 after commission, illustrating the absolute rarity and desirability of the London issue, especially in VF grade.
 Old tickets here.
-An important coin and, very rarely these days, one that sets the pulse racing! £785
+An important coin and, very rarely these days, one that sets the pulse racing! £875

 Provenance: